This blog was updated on 08/30/2023

 Add probiotics into your diet

-In case you needed another reason to stock up on greek yogurt and kombucha, eating or drinking probiotics that bring up lactobacillus are good for both vaginal and gut floras.
+In case you need another reason to stock up on greek yogurt and kombucha, eating or drinking probiotics that bring up lactobacillus are good for both normal vaginal flora and gut flora.
 Ultimately, they’re healthy bacterias that evolve with us.
+One study found that the vaginal microbiome in women with bacterial vaginosis (BV) was restored after 2 months of daily intake of two clinically-proven strains of probiotic.

-Douching has long been thought of as a pH-imbalancing no-no, but overwashing in any way can take its toll on your vagina’s health.
+Douching has long been thought of as one of the primary causes of vaginal flora imbalance, but overwashing in any way can take its toll on your vagina’s health.
 Your parts are self-cleaning.
-They don’t need perfume, very sudsy soap, or anything else on it.
+They don’t need perfume, very sudsy soap, or anything else.
+When it comes to intimate hygiene, stick to cleaning your vagina with water, or alternatively opt for scent-free, hypoallergenic products that come recommended by dermatologists.

 Discover what works best for you